NTorname/mgrip_arduino/README.md

 <h1>mGrip Arduino Controller</h1>

-Using an arduino and some external relays, ROS is able to send messages to a custom controller for a Soft Robotics gripper.
+Using an arduino and a custom driver board, ROS is able to send messages to a custom controller for a Soft Robotics gripper.

 <h2>Message Explained</h2>